finos/common-domain-model/documentation/source/contribution.rst

 CDM version
 """""""""""

-Once ready to start modelling, the Contributor can log into Rosetta and start using the Rosetta Design application to create a workspace and edit the model, referring to the `Rosetta Design Guide`_.
 To the extent possible it is recommended that the Contributor keeps working with a version of the CDM that is as close as possible to the latest to minimise the risk of backward compatibility.

 Please refer to the `Source Control Integration Guide`_ for more information.

 Syntax
 """"""

-The model is edited using the Rosetta DSL syntax.
+Currently the model can be edited using the Rosetta DSL syntax.
 All syntax warnings and errors must be resolved to have a valid model before contributing any changes.
-The syntax is automatically checked live in Rosetta Design as the user edits the model, as described in the `Rosetta Design Content Assist Guide`_.
+Usually the syntax is automatically checked live as the user edits the model.

-For further guidance about features of the syntax, please refer to the `Rosetta DSL Documentation`_.
+For further guidance about features of the syntax, please refer to the `DSL Documentation`_.

 Compilation
 """""""""""

-Normally, when the model is syntactically correctly edited, valid code is being auto-generated and compiled in Rosetta.
+Normally, when the model is syntactically correctly edited, valid code is being auto-generated and compiled.
 However, certain model changes can cause compilation errors when changes conflict with static code (e.g. certain mapper implementations).

-The Rosetta support team can help resolve these errors before the changes are contributed.
+A support team can help resolve these errors before the changes are contributed.
 In most cases you will be able to contact the team via the `In-App chat`_.
-If the Rosetta support identifies that significant work may be required to resolve these errors, they will notify the Contributor who should then contact the CDM Maintainer originally appointed for the proposed change and/or CDM Owners.
+If the  support team identifies that significant work may be required to resolve these errors, they will notify the Contributor who should then contact the CDM Maintainer originally appointed for the proposed change and/or CDM Owners.
 The latter will be able to assist in the resolution of the issues.

-For more information about auto-compilation in Rosetta, please refer to the `Rosetta Auto Compilation Guide`_.
+For more information about auto-compilation using the Rosetta DSL, please refer to the `Auto Compilation Guide`_.

 Testing
 """""""

 The CDM has adopted a test-driven development approach that maps model components to existing sample data (e.g., FpML documents or other existing standards).
 Mappings are specified in the CDM using ``synonym`` which are collected into a Translation Dictionary, and the sample data are collected into a Test Pack.
 Each new model version is regression-tested using those mappings to translate the sample data in the Test Pack and then comparing against the expected number of mapped data points, validation and qualification results.

-Contributors are invited to test their model changes live against the Test Pack using the Rosetta Translate application, referring to the `Rosetta Translate Guide`_.
+When using the Rosetta modelling tool directly, contributors are invited to test their model changes live against the Test Pack using the Translate application, referring to the `Translate Guide`_.
 When editing existing model components, the corresponding synonyms should be updated to maintain or improve existing levels.
 When adding new model components, new sample data and corresponding synonym mappings should also be provided so the new use-case can be added to the set of regression tests.

 Please refer to the `Mapping Guide`_ for details about the synonym mapping syntax.